 The biggest disadvantage that MFN sellers face is that they do not get the coveted Prime badge.
 This limits their ability to reach and attract the 100 million Amazon Prime members.

 DCL Logistics fully supports the technical and service requirements for FBA, SFP, and MFN.
-If you need help deciding which Amazon fulfillment option is best for your business, please contact your DCL Logistics Account Manager or contact us here.
+If you need help deciding which Amazon fulfillment option is best for your business, go to DCL Logistics’ Amazon Services page to learn more or please contact your DCL Logistics Account Manager or contact us here.